oralinnet/RHCE/ansible/basic_command.md

 -   You can only add hostname name here, so use dns server or /etc/hosts file

 ####   Add remote host in ansible
+- If you have DNS server or must entry /etc/hosts file server name with ip

 ```sh
 vim /etc/ansible/hosts